Sharp Thresholds in Random Simple Temporal Graphs: Introduction

+The RSTG model studied in this paper is a natural temporal analog of the Erd{\H{o}}s–R{\'e}nyi random graph model.
+Another analog considered in the literature is the model in which a random temporal graph is a sequence of independent Erd{\H{o}}s–R{\'e}nyi random graphs \cite{chaintreau2007diameter,clementi2009broadcasting}.
+This model and its generalizations have been studied in the literature from different perspectives \cite{clementi08, avin2008explore, grindrod2010evolving, BCF11, zhang2017random, akrida2020fast}.

+Our results can be related to a number of known results in the fields of gossip theory, population protocols, edge-ordered graphs, and random weighted graphs.
+Reviewing these connections is another contribution of this paper, and we dedicate \cref{sec:other-models} to it.
+The main observations can be summarized as follows.

-Due to their simplicity, RSTGs are natural temporal analogs to Erd{\H{o}}s–R{\'e}nyi graphs.
-Despite the strong limitations that a single time label per edge imposes on the resulting graph, it turns out that RSTGs also capture classical phenomena observed in the literature on gossip theory and population protocols.
-A classical question in gossip theory asks how long it takes for a rumor to spread among a set of agents through random phone calls.
-If the calls are chosen uniformly at random without repetition, then the ordering of the calls defines a process that is exactly captured by RSTGs.
-However, most authors study calls with repetition.
-It turns out that, in this case, the ordering of phone calls defines a temporal graph whose early evolution is sufficiently close to RSTGs for the reachability thresholds to remain valid (in a sense that will be made precise).
-A similar observation applies in the more recent field of population protocols (see e.g.~\cite{DBLP:conf/podc/AngluinADFP04}), where a set of agents carries out a distributed task through pairwise interactions, these interactions being typically chosen by a central scheduler.
-Unless the scheduler is adversarial, it is generally considered that the interactions are chosen uniformly at random with repetition, which corresponds exactly to the above gossip setting.
-In the following, we refer to this setting as the randomized \texttt{ANY} model (following recent notations from~\cite{van2017reachability}).
-Perhaps surprisingly, few connections have been made between gossip theory and population protocols, and it is not uncommon to see existing gossip results being re-discovered independently in the analysis of population protocols.
-Let us briefly review how our results connect to state-of-the-art analyses in the randomized \texttt{ANY} model, irrespective of the field in which they were carried out.
+A classical question in gossip theory asks the time it takes for a rumor to spread among a set of agents through random phone calls.
+Gossip models where interactions occur at random without repetition correspond to our model.
+However, in many cases, gossip protocols consider repeated interactions.
+We show that, even in this case, the early evolution of reachability is sufficiently close to RSTGs for the known thresholds to be essentially equivalent.
+A similar observation holds for some models of population protocols (see, e.g.,~\cite{DBLP:conf/podc/AngluinADFP04}), where the pattern of interactions is specified by a sequential scheduler.
+Unless this scheduler is adversarial, it is generally assumed, for analysis, that the interactions are chosen uniformly at random with repetitions.
+Surprisingly, few connections have been made between gossip theory and population protocols, some analyses being re-discovered from time to time in both areas.
+Following the notations in~\cite{van2017reachability}, we will refer to the setting with repeated interactions as the \texttt{ANY} model and to the one without repetition as the \texttt{CO} (``call once'') model, irrespective of the areas in which they were considered.